 ‘Sing to me’ encourages parents to enjoy singing with their pēpi.
 Children are attracted to repetition, rhythm and rhyme, and enjoy having songs and music shared with them.

-The Tākai baby frieze picture ‘Sing to me’ encourages parents to enjoy singing with their pēpi.
+The Tākai baby wall frieze picture ‘Sing to me’ encourages whānau to enjoy singing with their pēpi.
 There’s so much value for children in having songs and music shared with them.
 Children are attracted to the repetition, rhythm and rhyme, and they learn best when they’re interested.

 We can all sing

 Some parents might feel shy about singing, but a toddler doesn’t care and will enjoy almost anything parents sing to them — whatever they sound like!
-Parents could try singing:

 • songs they know